 FAQ's - Questions on Running that Baffle a Woman’s Mind

 Now that you know how running impacts a female runner’s body, it's time to answer the questions that ponder a woman’s mind.

-2. What are the Things Female Runners Should Know About their Private Parts?
+Q. What are the things that Female Runners Should Know About their Private Parts?

 Running Can Increase Your Risk of Yeast Infections